 Space Stations - Follow the Bouncing Ball!

-In Follow the Bouncing Ball, children ages 8–13 predict whether a ball on Earth or a ball on the Moon bounces higher when dropped (or thrown at the floor) and why.
-They simulate the experiment by dropping, high and regular bounce balls from their shoulder height.
+Children predict whether a ball on Earth or a ball on the Moon bounces higher when dropped (or thrown at the floor) and why.
+They simulate the experiment by dropping high- and regular-bounce balls from their shoulder height.

 What's the Point?